AR-js-org/AR.js-Docs/docs/index.md

 Also, there are several Custom Events triggered during the life cycle of an AR.js web app.

 You can learn more about these aspects on the [UI and Events section](./ui-events.md).

+### AR.js architecture

+AR.js uses [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5) for tracking, but can display augmented content with either [three.js](https://threejs.org/) or [A-Frame](https://aframe.io/).

+`three.js` folder contains

+- source code for AR.js core, Marker based and Image Tracking
+- examples for AR.js three.js based
+- build for three.js AR.js based
+- vendor stuff (jsartoolkit5)
+- workers (used for Image Tracking).

+When you find files that ends with `-nft` suffix, they're boundled only with the Image Tracking version.

+A-Frame version of AR.js uses three.js parts as its core.
+A-Frame here is it simply a wrapper to write AR with Custom Components in HTML.

+`aframe` folder contains

+- source code for AR.js A-Frame (aka wrappers for Marker Based, Image Tracking components)
+- source code for Location Based
+- build for A-Frame AR.js based
+- examples for A-Frame AR.js.